ElusiveMonni/monni_docs/docs/commands/slash/global/reminder-manage.md

 ## Arguments

-This command has no arguments
+This command has no arguments.

 ## 🔒 Required permissions

-No permissions are required
+No permissions are required.